NikolayKul/Android-mvp-comparison/README.md

 ### [EasyMvp](https://github.com/6thsolution/EasyMVP)

-:heavy_plus_sign: Uses annotation processing (less inheritance)
+:heavy_plus_sign: Uses annotation processing
 :heavy_plus_sign: Keeps Presenter alive during configuration changes
 :heavy_plus_sign: There's no entry barrier - a couple of classes and annotations is all you need
-:heavy_minus_sign: Doesn't restore previous view state after configuration changes
+:heavy_minus_sign: Doesn't restore previous state after configuration changes

 Furthermore it has a few additional features like [RxApi](http://6thsolution.github.io/EasyMVP/rx-api-javadoc/), but they are not particularly useful.
 Btw there's a [bug](https://github.com/6thsolution/EasyMVP/issues/44) with the latest [Dagger](https://github.com/google/dagger) release.